ACloudGuru-Resources/Series_DeepComposer/aws_blog_sample/README.md

-# Bring your own data to create a music genre model for AWS DeepComposer
+# Creating a music genre model with your own data in AWS DeepComposer

-This notebook is for the "Bring your own data to create a music genre model for AWS DeepComposer" blog and is associated with the AWS DeepComposer: Train it Again Maestro web series from [A Cloud Guru](https://acloud.guru).
+This notebook is for the "Creating a music genre model with your own data in AWS DeepComposer" blog and is associated with the AWS DeepComposer: Train it Again Maestro web series from [A Cloud Guru](https://acloud.guru).
 This notebook teaches you how to prepare your data to train a custom music genre model for [AWS DeepComposer](https://aws.amazon.com/deepcomposer/).

 ## Files